 We at Great Books are often asked for reading lists to support the suggested or required readings of school book lists.
-Below you will find some excerpts from a wide cross-section of world classics, ranging from the ancient epics of Homer and Virgil to the puzzling pleasures of 20th century poets William Carlos Williams and Wallace Stevens, and including all the titans in between—Shakespeare, Dante, Keats, Milton, and Dostoevsky.
+Below you will find some excerpts from a wide cross-section of world classics, ranging from the ancient epics of Homer and Virgil to the puzzling pleasures of 20th century poets William Carlos Williams and Wallace Stevens, and including many of the titans in between—Shakespeare, Dante, Keats, Milton, and Dostoevsky.

 Enjoy getting to know a few of these classic authors and works.
 For the highlighted selections, we have provided links to a sample.

 •Aeschylus, "Song of the Furies"